melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ### Disable su

-I also don't like the users who are part of the `sudo` group can run `su` command or `sudo -l` commands to become root.
+The `sudo` group under Linux group giving users access to execute commands as the `root` user.
+I don't like the fact that users who are part of the `sudo` group can run the `su` or `sudo -l` commands to actually become the `root` user.

-Let disable that by editing `/etc/pam.d/su`:
+Let disable that by editing `/etc/pam.d/su` file:

 ```conf
 # DISALLOW su command, my commenting this line below: